jeffshomelab/vminstall/docs/struct_union_enum.md

 enums allow you to create a list of symbols.
 - symbols are separated by a comma
 - symbols are zero-indexed
+- enum variables can only contain valid values
+- No quotes are needed when creating or using enums
+- enums are treated as integers (first name in list is 0)

 ```sh
 #include <stdio.h>